MystenLabs/sui/crates/sui-framework/docs/display.md

 <a name="0x2_display_ENotOwner"></a>

-For when T does not belong to package in PublisherCap.
+For when T does not belong to package in Publisher.

 <pre><code><b>const</b> <a href="display.md#0x2_display_ENotOwner">ENotOwner</a>: u64 = 0;